Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 • easy to carry in pockets or treat pouches

-Because they’re so small, they’re perfect for clicker training and obedience drills.
+Because they’re so small, they’re well suited to clicker training and obedience drills.

 Best for